skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 		- High storage density
 		- When reading, using a laser beam, the reflected light delivers the data
 		- When writing, small recesses are created on the disk
 	- Semiconductor
 		- SSD (Solid State Drive)
 		- Bits are stored with transistors
 		- Works like RAM, but data is not lost when the computer is off
 - Installation, operational problems and preventing them
 	- Installation
-		- Connecting to the PC (SATA or USB)
+		- Connecting it to the pc though connectors like usb or SATA
 	- Problems
-		- Moving, rotating parts can wear down
+		- Moving  parts can wear down, vibrations can cause damage
 	- Repair
 		- Sector lock
 ---
-### Maintenance, cleaning
+### Maintenance, cleaning,
 - Cleaning
 	- Air cooling sucks in dust
 		- Cleaning with compressed air